bnu05pp/gStoreD/README.md

 `# mpiexec -f host_file_name -n host_number + 1 ./gloadD db_name rdf_triple_file_name internal_vertices_file_name`

-The host file is used to idenitfy the hosts.
-There should be one more host as the master site.
+The host file is used to idenitfy the hosts. "host_number + 1" means that there should be one more process as the master site.

 Each line in the file of the internal vertices consists of two parts: the first part is the URI of an resouce, and the second part is the identifier of the partition that the resouce belongs to.
 The tab "\t" is used as the separator.